uncommonman/phoneguestbook/README.md

 (text dump from e-mail, so wording may be strange)
 # guest book telephone project.
+## Level of ambition
+Please note that this was never intended to be a well documented project for further development or education.
+It was a quick lash-up for my youngest daughter's wedding.
+I didn't document progress.
+No git was installed.
+This documentation is post factum for people who can accept "inspiration" rather than "instruction".

+## More details
 The short overview is:

 I took inspiration from this project: https://www.instructables.com/Raspberry-Pi-in-Rotary-Phone/